 4. Type Of Weights

-You’ll generally find two types commonly used.
+You’ll find two types commonly used.

 Lighter vests will typically use either small bags and pockets of sand.
 The advantage of this is that it’s a cheaper solution and still works very well.

 But, I have found a few vests where the sand pockets weren’t watertight.
 As a result, the sand becomes wet, and the vest is heavier.